Beauty Q&A: Should You Use Liquid or Powder Foundation?July 12, 2021

 For a glowy complexion, we recommend opting for a dewier formula that will lend a little radiance to your complexion, while matte foundations are great for oily skin types.
 The Giorgio Armani Luminous Silk Foundation is a favorite of makeup artists and beauty lovers alike.
 The formula is lightweight yet buildable and delivers a flawless, luminous finish.

 There are lots of ways to apply liquid foundation, including your hands, a sponge or a brush.
 When using your hands, rub the product between your palms to emulsify it, then press into skin for a natural, second-skin appearance.
 A damp sponge will also give a natural, diffused finish.
 Brushes typically offer more coverage, but make sure to blend so that there are no streaks left behind.

 Powder foundations tend to come in two finishes — illuminating or matte — and are great for attaining a flawless result on the go.
 Similar to liquids, pick the finish that best suits your desired look.
-While powder foundations work for a wide range of people, they aren’t recommended for those with dry skin because they tend to settle and cling to flaky patches.
-We recommend IT Cosmetics Bye Bye Foundation Powder for all your powder foundation needs.
-It’s a matte formula that comes in an easy-to-use compact.
+While powder foundations work for a wide range of people, they aren’t always best for those with dry skin because they tend to settle and cling to flaky patches.
+We love theL'Oréal Infallible 24HR Fresh Wear Foundation in a Powder, the TikTok-famous compact that delivers flawless, long-wearing coverage with the swipe of a sponge.